artur-sannikov/nix-quarto/README.md

 # Introduction

 Bruno Rodrigues wrote a [nice post](https://www.brodrigues.co/blog/2023-09-15-nix_for_r_part5/) on creating a reproducible R environemnt with Quarto and nix.
-This repo experiments with hist setup.
+This repo experiments with this setup.